afontainec/chinchay-docs/docs/docs/chainfile.md

 ```

 where `models.directory` is the path of the directory where all the models should be located.

-For instance, if we want to create the models, on the `server/model` directory within the repo:
+For controllers and routes is analogous, so if we want to create a reposity with the following structure:

+    .
+    ├── server
+        ├── controllers
+        └── models
+        └── routes

+The chainfile should look like this

 ```javascript
 const path = require('path');